NicolasBernaerts/tasmota/teleinfo/README.md

 Some of these firmware versions are using a LittleFS partition to store graph data.
 Il allows to keep historical data over reboots.
 To take advantage of this feature, make sure to follow partitioning procedure given in the **readme** of the **binary** folder.

 This firmware calculates Power Factor (Cos φ) from Teleinfo totals (W) and Instant Power (VA).
-It is evaluated everytime total power increases of a certain amount of W that you can configure.
+It is calculated everytime total power increases.

 This firmware provides some extra Web page on the device :
   * **/tic-graph** : live, daily and weekly graphs (VA, W, V and Cos phi)